Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 * Connect the power and signal connectors of the cable supplied to the VOUT and DATA OUT pins of the Link board
 * Connect the VIN power supply to the 2-way terminal block
 * Connect the CAN IN connector to the CAN bus from your main board
-* If the INDX tool is the last board on the CAN bus, do not connect anything to the CAN OUT port on the Link board, and install the termination junper on the IND MCU board
+* If the INDX tool is the last board on the CAN bus, do not connect anything to the CAN OUT port on the Link board, and install the termination jumper on the IND MCU board
-* If the INDX tool is not the last board on the CAN bus, connect the CAN OUT port to the next board in the chain, and do not fit the termination junper on the INDX MCU board.
+* If the INDX tool is not the last board on the CAN bus, connect the CAN OUT port to the next board in the chain, and do not fit the termination jumper on the INDX MCU board.
 * Do not connect anything to the USB port on the Link board.

 ### To use a Duet Tool Distribution Board instead of the Link board